weders/habitat-sim/docs/src/agent.rst

 .. autodecorator:: habitat_sim.agent.controls.register_move_fn

-We currently have the following actions added by default:
+We currently have the following actions added by default.
+Any action not registered with an explict name is given the snake case version of the class name, i.e. ``MoveForward`` can be accessed with the name `move_forward`

 .. literalinclude:: ../../habitat_sim/agent/default_controls.py

 Action space path finding